Barthandelous01/Comic-Downloader/README.md

 ## Breakage
 All errors and exceptions that can be raised, whether they be `KeyboardInterrupt`s, `gaisocket.error`s, or what have you-s, have been handled elegantly and gracefully.
 The only thing that is inelegant (though its effects are beautiful) is the termination of the code through a lack of internet.
-Read the extensive comment in the function `ping()` for more information.
+Read the extensive comment in the function `ping(pid)` for more information.